notgull/theo/README.md

 use theo::{Display, Surface, RenderContext};

 // Create a display using a display handle from your windowing framework.
+// `my_display` is used as a stand-in for the root of your display system.
 // It must implement `raw_window_handle::HasRawDisplayHandle`.
 let mut display = unsafe {
     Display::builder()